DSA Architect and Urban Planner

 Semesters 1 and 2

-The first two semesters of the program are essentially organized around the project workshop, supervised by Éric Alonzo and Pierre Alain Trévelo, co-directors of the program, with landscape architect Thibault Barbier (ateliergeorges), urban planner Gwenaëlle d'Aboville (Ville ouverte) and architect-urban planner Julien Romane (Les Marneurs).
-It is accompanied by instruction in argumentation, writing and visual communication.
-This workshop is interrupted periodically to make way for an intensive opening seminar, theme weeks, optional courses and a study trip abroad.
+The first two semesters of the programme are organised primarily around the project workshop, supervised by Éric Alonzo and Pierre Alain Trévelo, co-directors of the programme, alongside landscape architect Thibault Barbier (ateliergeorges), urban planner Gwenaëlle d’Aboville (Ville ouverte) and architect and urban planner Julien Romane (Les Marneurs).
+This is complemented by teaching on argumentation, writing and visual communication.
+This workshop is periodically interrupted to make way for an intensive introductory seminar, themed weeks, optional modules and a study trip abroad.

 Semester 3

-Once this first year has been validated, the DSA in architecture and urban planning concludes with a minimum five-month work placement.
-Students can combine their work experience from the DSA d'architecte-urbaniste and the HMONP.
-This professional experience is assessed by a thematic and problematized thesis, defended before a jury.
+Once this first year has been successfully completed, the DSA in Architecture and Urban Planning concludes with a professional placement lasting a minimum of five months.
+Students may combine their professional placement for the DSA in Architecture and Urban Planning with that of the HMONP.
+This professional experience is assessed through a thematic and problem-based dissertation, defended before a panel.

 Thematic weeks

-- Learning from constructed situations 1: Intensive opening workshop
+- Learning from built environments 1: intensive introductory workshop

-coordination: Sébastien Marot, philosopher, permanent researcher at the Observatoire de la condition suburbaine UMR AUSser (OCS) Landscape and environment: a theoretical review
+co-ordinated by: Sébastien Marot, philosopher, permanent researcher at the Observatoire de la condition suburbaine (OCS)

 in December - Histoire et devenir des territoires habités

-co-ordination: Stéphane Füzéssery, associate professor of history, permanent researcher at OCS and architect (ABC Architectes Building for Capacity) marnelavallee.archi.fr/en/error
+co-ordinated by: Stéphane Füzéssery, senior lecturer in history, permanent researcher at the OCS and architect (ABC Architectes Building for Capacity)

 in January - Acteurs de l'aménagement et économie urbaine